A model for complex analytic equivariant elliptic cohomology from quantum field theory: Supermanifolds and superstacks

 \begin{ex} Any sheaf of sets defines a stack, where we regard a set as a \emph{discrete} category, having only identity morphisms.
-In particular, supermanifolds (as representable presheaves) define stacks. \end{ex}
+In particular, supermanifolds (regarded as sheaves) define stacks.
+A stack that is isomorphic to a supermanifold (regarded as a stack) is called \emph{representable}. \end{ex}

+\begin{ex} The $S$-points of a generalized super Lie groupoid $\{G_1\rightrightarrows G_0\}$ define a \emph{prestack}: the fibered category whose fiber at $S$ is the groupoid $\{G_1(S)\rightrightarrows G_0(S)\}$ need not satisfy descent for open covers.
+There is a 2-functor called {\it stackification} that is left adjoint to the forgetful functor from stacks to prestacks; see~\cite{HKST} for details. \end{ex}

+\begin{defn} The stackification of the prestack associated to a super Lie groupoid is the \emph{underlying stack} of the super Lie groupoid.
+We use square brackets to denote this stack, e.g.,~$[G_1\rightrightarrows G_0]$ or $[M\sq G]$. \end{defn}

-\begin{rmk} Although we distinguish notationally between Lie groupoids and stacks, we will often commit the common abuse of notation of identifying a (super) manifold with is Lie groupoid and associated stack, meaning the (super) manifold~$M$ denotes the Lie groupoid~$\{M\rightrightarrows M\}$ and its underlying stack~$[M\rightrightarrows M]$. \end{rmk}
+\begin{rmk} Although we distinguish notationally between super Lie groupoids and stacks, we will often commit the abuse of notation of identifying a supermanifold with its super Lie groupoid and associated stack, meaning the supermanifold~$M$ denotes the super Lie groupoid~$\{M\rightrightarrows M\}$ and its underlying stack~$[M\rightrightarrows M]$. \end{rmk}